-MONTREAL, April 5, 2012 /PRNewswire/ - Power Corporation of Canada (TSX: POW) announced today that Mr. Philip K. Ryan will be stepping down as Executive Vice-President and Chief Financial Officer of the Corporation.
+MONTREAL, April 5, 2012 /PRNewswire/ - Power Financial Corporation (TSX: PWF) announced today that Mr. Philip K. Ryan will be stepping down as Executive Vice-President and Chief Financial Officer of the Corporation.
 Mr. Ryan will be pursuing other interests in the United States, including board related work and teaching.

 The Corporation is pleased to announce that its Board of Directors has approved the appointment of Mr. Gregory D. Tretiak as Executive Vice-President and Chief Financial Officer.
 Mr. Tretiak has been with IGM Financial Inc. (a subsidiary of the Corporation) for 24 years and is currently the Executive Vice-President and Chief Financial Officer, a position he has held since 1999.
 The Board of Directors is of the view that the experience of Mr. Tretiak and his knowledge of the Power group make him ideally suited for his new role with the Corporation.

-Mr. Tretiak will also join Power Financial Corporation, a subsidiary of the Corporation, as Executive Vice-President and Chief Financial Officer.
+Mr. Tretiak will also join Power Corporation of Canada, as Executive Vice-President and Chief Financial Officer.

-These changes are expected to take place after the respective Annual General Meeting of Shareholders of the Corporation and Power Financial in May of 2012.
+These changes are expected to take place immediately after the respective Annual General Meeting of Shareholders of the Corporation and Power Corporation in May of 2012.

 Certain statements in this News Release, other than statements of historical fact, are forward-looking statements based on certain assumptions and reflect the Corporation's current expectations, or with respect to disclosure regarding the Corporation's public subsidiaries, reflects such subsidiaries' disclosed current expectations.
 Forward-looking statements are provided for the purposes of assisting the reader in understanding the Corporation's financial performance, financial position and cash flows as at and for the periods ended on certain dates and to present information about management's current expectations and plans relating to the future and the reader is cautioned that such statements may not be appropriate for other purposes.
 These statements may include, without limitation, statements regarding the operations, business, financial condition, expected financial results, performance, prospects, opportunities, priorities, targets, goals, ongoing objectives, strategies and outlook of the Corporation and its subsidiaries, as well as the outlook for North American and international economies for the current fiscal year and subsequent periods.
 Forward-looking statements include statements that are predictive in nature, depend upon or refer to future events or conditions, or include words such as "expects", "anticipates", "plans", "believes", "estimates", "seeks", "intends", "targets", "projects", "forecasts" or negative versions thereof and other similar expressions, or future or conditional verbs such as "may", "will", "should", "would" and "could".